Scholar Rescue Fund: Iraq

-In 2006, when security concerns in Iraq reached unprecedented levels, the Fund responded by launching the Iraq Project.
-From 2007 to 2014, the Iraq Project provided support to Iraqi university professors and scientists to resume their teaching and research in safety.
-The Project's goal was to rescue more than 200 of Iraq's most senior academics – in any academic discipline – by placing them temporarily at institutions of higher learning in countries within the Middle East and North Africa region.
-By the Project's completion in September 2014, over 280 Iraqi scholars had received fellowships to help them resume their teaching and research activities in safety.
+In 2006, due to high security concerns in Iraq, IIE-SRF launched the Iraq Scholar Rescue Project.
+The Project helped Iraqi university professors and scientists from 2007-2014 to resume their teaching and research in safety.
+By the Project's completion in September 2014, over 280 Iraqi scholars had received fellowships to help them resume their teaching and research activities in safe countries.